On Fake News And A Pyrrhic Victory For White Heterosexual Men [Opinion]

 4. Nick Shannow takes a stab at individualist ideology.
 Rightly so.
 Collective responsibility is a moral value.
 We don’t live on different planets.
 Humans have always been communal animals.

-5. Finally, Shannow argues that “it is time to wrestle control of the world back from white males” which is an entirely rational and widely accepted assertion.
+5. Finally, Shannow argues that “it is time to wrestle control of the world back from white males,” which is an entirely rational and widely accepted assertion.
 But it will happen through the legitimate self-determination efforts of the intersectional movement.

-In affirming their regressive masculinity, there is a peculiar camaraderie within the WHM community – a stagnant echo chamber, if you will – that seems to imbue these bro’s with some sort of self-imposed mission, out to destroy anything and everything that threatens their fragile hegemony.
+In affirming their regressive masculinity, there is a peculiar camaraderie within the WHM community – a stagnant echo chamber, if you will – that seems to imbue these bros with some sort of self-imposed mission, out to destroy anything and everything that threatens their fragile hegemony.
 It will pass.

 As for denying anyone the vote, preposterous as it is, that seems like something only a white heterosexual male would do.

-[Featured image by W.L.
+[Featured Image by W.L.
 Ormsby/AP Images]